EswarKishore0203/IBM-Watson/README.md

 https://en.wikipedia.org/wiki/Knowledge_Graph
 https://www.youtube.com/watch?v=mmQl6VGvX-c

-Note: Knowledge Graph was used in Concepts Insights Service (retired on July 12, 2016).
+Note: Knowledge Graph was used in **Concepts Insights Service** (retired on July 12, 2016).
 As of 10.08.2017 certification exam still contains some questions to it (wtf?).
-So it is recommended to go through the API docs of it https://web.archive.org/web/20160723103254/http://www.ibm.com:80/watson/developercloud/concept-insights/api/v2/
+So it is recommended to go through the API docs:  https://web.archive.org/web/20160723103254/http://www.ibm.com:80/watson/developercloud/concept-insights/api/v2/#graphs

 #### 3.9.6.
 Explain disambiguation as it relates to entities
 Example of ambiguity: "Ford" can be a car or a person.